Can a Motor Drive Harm an Elevator or Escalator System?

 To test our theory, we used a Rogowski coil, a toroidal coil specifically tuned to measure high-frequency current pulses superimposed on the control signal, on the output of an IGBT-based drive and an SCR-based drive.
 The drives were connected to a Bull and an Otis gearless DC Hoist motor, respectively.
 Both are in separate busy commercial retail and office complexes in downtown Toronto.

 CMC was measured between the IGBT drive and Bull gearless DC motor.
-Normally, the units received spikes of roughly 10 A (Figure 5).
-However,while the building was under renovation, the units were subject to random spikes exceeding 115 A. Power interruptions, sags, surges and mainline voltage spikes can all lead to controller and drive damage, especially during generator testing.
+Normally, the units received spikes of roughly 10 A (Figure 5, left).
+However, while the building was under renovation, the units were subject to random spikes exceeding 115 A. Power interruptions, sags, surges and mainline voltage spikes can all lead to controller and drive damage, especially during generator testing.
 Unusually high building activity (such as in renovations) can also lead to destructive currents for the elevator system.

 Figure 6 shows very low levels of CMC and, therefore, there is no need for changes to this SCR-drive system.
 The current is well within the current-carrying capacity of the bearing.